 - We will make sure the person has this authority and can act for you before we take any action.

-- You can complain if you feel we have violated your rights by contacting our Compliance Officer, Janet Higgins, M.D., using the information located above.
+- You can complain if you feel we have violated your rights by contacting our Compliance Officer, Rick Hum, M.D., using the information located above.

 - We will not retaliate against you for filing a complaint.